cgoncalves94/Python-DSA-Projects/Scrabble/README.md

 This project provides a Python implementation for calculating the point value of a word in the game of Scrabble.
 It leverages dictionaries and lists to map each letter to its corresponding point value, then sums these up for each word.

 ## Objectives
-- List and Dictionary-based Mapping: Maps each letter to its corresponding point value.
+- Maps each letter to its corresponding point value.
-- Word Scoring: Calculates the total point value of a given word.
+- Calculates the total point value of a given word.
-- Test Cases: Includes test cases to verify the functionality.
+- Includes test cases to verify the functionality.

 ## Technologies Used
 - Python